vzlusat/vzlusat1-timepix-data/README.md

 ### All data

 All valid full-resolution data measured by VZLUSAT-1.
-All data are stored [separatedly](https://github.com/vzlusat/vzlusat1-timepix-data/tree/data_all) in compress tar ball.
+All data are stored [separately](https://github.com/vzlusat/vzlusat1-timepix-data/tree/data_all) in compress tar ball.
 Download and unpack them by calling.
 ```bash
 ./data/download_all.sh
 ```
-The data was inspected by hand an any images that contained invalid information (noise, confused sensor, etc) or data of other character than radiation (direc Sun illumination) were removed.
+The data was inspected by hand an any images that contained invalid information (noise, confused sensor, etc) or data of other character than radiation (direct Sun illumination) were removed.

 #### All particle types